Please read the programme description carefully first. Below you will find answers to frequently asked questions.

 Which submission categories relate to the achievements of German artists and performers?

-Applications can be submitted in the following categories for achievements by cultural practitioners who are German citizens, have been resident in Germany for at least three years or have a German degree:
+Applications can be submitted in the following categories for achievements by musicians and journalists who are German citizens, have been resident in Germany for at least three years or have a German degree.
+Regarding festivals and broadcast productions, the location of production must be in Germany.

 11. Album of the Year